GitGuru4DevOps-Venkatesh/Docker-Zero-to-Hero-Venkatesh/README.md

 ## If you found this repo useful, give it a STAR 🌠

-You can watch the video version of this repo on my youtube channel -> https://www.youtube.com/@AbhishekVeeramalla
+For more details You can watch the video version of this repo on his youtube channel -> https://www.youtube.com/@AbhishekVeeramalla

 ## What is a container ?